pawatsethaput/OpenBank/REST-API-V1.2.1.md

 Returns the list of accounts at BANK_ID that the user has access to.
 For each account the API returns the account ID and the available views.

-If the user is not authenticated via OAuth, the list will contains only the accounts providing public views.
+If the user is not authenticated via OAuth, the list will contain only the accounts providing public views.

 **Request:**
 Verb: GET